-As part of our ORSA process, we subject the investments to the equivalent of recessionary market conditions.
-Both the Solvency Coverage and liquidity needs were recalculated as part of the analysis of this scenario and it was determined that the Company is resilient to such stresses.
+As part of our ORSA process, we subject the investments to the equivalent of recessionary market conditions and to the equivalent of a strong growth market environment in a separate scenario.
+Both the Solvency Coverage and liquidity needs were recalculated as part of the analysis of these scenarios and it was determined that the Company is resilient to such stresses.